“We’ve already had a referendum on PR”

 “PR systems let in extremist parties”

 It isn’t true that FPTP punishes extreme parties.
 In fact, it punishes any party whose support is spread evenly across constituencies rather than being concentrated in particular areas.
 Despite being perhaps the most centrist mainstream party, the Liberal Democrats and their predecessors have been by far the biggest victims of FPTP, routinely winning a tiny fraction of the seats to which they should be entitled over the last sixty years.
-FPTP is completely blind to the politics of the parties it harms and benefits - in fact the Nazis would have won every seat in the Bundestag as early as 1931 had Germany used the same system that we use.
+FPTP is completely blind to the politics of the parties it harms and benefits - in fact, according to Herman Goring, the Nazis would have won every seat in the Bundestag as early as 1931 had Germany used the same system that we use.

 Proportional Representation would mean the public is accurately represented in parliament.
 We live in a diverse and vibrant democracy and all views should be fairly represented.
 PR also means that a government must have majority support and unless parties and politicians reach out to a broad range of people, they will never achieve enough support to form a government.
 Extreme parties, by nature, are not usually able to command the support of large numbers of people, so cannot form a government in a PR system.